shabeebMongam/textToSpeach/README.md

 Before using this application you need to run following commands in your Terminal

 For Windows:

-pip install gTTS
+1)pip install gTTS

-pip install urllib3
+2)pip install urllib3